gh-dev-training-ja-202505/caption-this/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: May 14 and 16, 2025
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @hihigash

 ## Class Resources